YakoobHammouri/GSG-hosting-node-js-workshop/Project/README.md

 **Next.js** is a special JavaScript framework to build a modern React applications with a server-side rendering. based on that main feature it makes our life much easier by reducing page loading time and by having page-based routing system, not to mention its positive impact on SEO ranking.

 ### How To Run
-1. create DB and Add the url to your `.env` file
+1. create DB and Add the url to your `.env` file in api folder
      - create the database
      - inside the api folder create a .env file
      - add the PORT , name , connector ,and url as shown in the `.env.example` file.